 Violence towards team members, customers, suppliers or others is not acceptable.
 Violence and aggression is any incident where a person is threatened, attacked or physically assaulted in circumstances within or outside the workplace.
-Work-related violence and aggression covers many actions and behaviours that create a risk to your safety and health, or could physically or psychologically harm another person.
+Work-related violence and aggression covers many actions and behaviours that create a risk to physical and mental (psychological) health and safety.